louthy/language-ext/README.md

     var list = range(1000,2000);
 ```

 Some of the standard list functions are available.
-These are obviously duplicates of what's in LINQ, therefore they've been put into their own namespace:
+These are obviously duplicates of what's in LINQ, therefore they've been put into their own `LanguageExt.List` namespace:

 ```C#
     // Generates 10,20,30,40,50